About U.S./Japan Cultural Trade Network

 · Facilitating a number of genre-specific Japanese field expert research trips to the U.S. including participation at the National Dance Project meeting in Honolulu, and a dance research trip to Philadelphia.
 Other field sites have included Minneapolis, New York City, Columbus, Milwaukee, San Francisco, Charlotte, and Kansas City.

-· More than a dozen delegation trips by American arts professionals to Japan and by their Japanese counterparts to the U.S. To date, we have brought more than 80 performing and visual arts professionals from the U.S. to Japan to participate in international conferences, visit their counterparts on site and meet with possible funders.
+· More than 40 delegation trips by American arts professionals to Japan and by their Japanese counterparts to the U.S. To date, we have brought over 100 performing and visual arts professionals from the U.S. to Japan to participate in international conferences, visit their counterparts on site and meet with possible funders.

 Co-productions